iYadavVaibhav/stem/docs/2-Data-Engineering/apache-spark.md

   - allows distributed parallel execution.
   - external data -> loaded to -> data frame -> which is -> RDD -> runs on -> different nodes within the cluster.
   - large-scale data processing as pandas.
-  - InMemory to avoid diskwrites slowness  of mapreduce
+  - InMemory to avoid disk-writes slowness  of map reduce
   - Data Structure is RDDs
   - Interactive analytics are faster, just like we do in Jupyter where next step is based on prev.
   - Transformations - `filter()` map groupByKey union - give RDD